 Science tells us that walking promotes new connections between brain cells, and helps delay the usual cognitive decline that comes with age.
 Where we walk matters, too.
 In one experiment, students who strolled through a nature-filled botanical garden performed better on memory tests than students who pounded city pavements.

 With the stress and strain of the current situation we find ourselves in, it’s more important than ever to get outside for a dose of fresh air and a change of scenery, allowing your thoughts the space to wander freely.
 Whether it’s a yomp across the moors, an atmospheric woodland walk or a waterside amble you’re after, find the perfect route via Ramblers, Wildlife Trusts or Woodland Trust.

 Cut down on paper waste, create a mini wildflower meadow and help bees and butterflies to thrive all by sending a plantable Christmas card.
 Made from recycled seed paper pulp, these ingenious creations come decorated with a water-soluble festive design and filled with wildflower seeds.
 Once Christmas is over, rather than throw the card, you can grow it – sowing the seeds inside to create a pollinator-haven.

 3. Shop small

-Don’t forget the indie bookshops either, many of which are now providing virtual tours of their shelves, local delivery services and Zoom book clubs.
+Don’t forget the indie bookshops either.
 Have a browse of World of Books for quality used books at competitive prices, or check out Near St to see which high street shops stock books that you’ve found online.